 - Believing that there are bugs crawling on your skin

 - Risky behavior leading to HIV/AIDS/Hepatitis B and C

 - Mouth and finger burns from smoking crack

 - Violent behavior

 - Legal consequences, such as possession of the drug, driving while under the influence, public intoxication, fighting or not paying bills

 As the amount you use and frequency of cocaine or crack use increases, the signs of cocaine addiction become more apparent.
 If you identified with any of these above characteristics, you should seek treatment immediately.
-Click here to Live Chat privately with one of our addiction specialists today.
 We are here to answer your questions and get you help.